ConservationInternational/resilience_cloudFunctions/README.md

 ```
 Doing a  `npm install` and running the server with `npm start` and check `http://localhost:8080/`

+To deploy it cd to that directory and deploy the cloud Function with the following command:

 `gcloud beta functions deploy <function Name> --runtime nodejs10 --trigger-http`

-To deploy it cd to that directory and deploy the cloud Function with the following command:

-Note that the cloud function name matches the name of the function we defined in code: `<function Name>`.
+Note that the cloud function name (`<function Name>`) must match the name of the function we defined.